russelljjarvis/ScienceAccessibility/README.md

 # Science Accessibility Project

 ## In Plain Language
-Understanding big words is hard, so when big hard ideas are written down with lots of hard words, the writing taken as a whole is also hard to understand.
+Understanding big words is hard, so when big hard ideas are written down with lots of hard words, the large pile of words is also hard to understand.

 We used a computer, to check writing to see how hard it is to understand lots of different writing, meant for different people.
 We want to stop an often happening thing, happening again.
 We want to stop people avoiding reading hard ideas, only because there were too many hard words.